ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Peer sampling

+### Sample selection

+At each slot, a node SHOULD select at least `SAMPLES_PER_SLOT` column IDs for sampling.
+It is recommended to use uniform random selection without replacement based on local randomness.
+Sampling is considered successful if the node manages to retrieve all selected columns.

+### Sample queries

 A node SHOULD maintain a diverse set of peers for each column and each slot by verifying responsiveness to sample queries.

-At each slot, a node makes `SAMPLES_PER_SLOT` queries for samples from their peers via `DataColumnSidecarsByRoot` request.
-A node utilizes `get_custody_columns` helper to determine which peer(s) to request from.
-If a node has enough good/honest peers across all rows and columns, this has a high chance of success.
+A node SHOULD query for samples from their peers via `DataColumnSidecarsByRoot` request.
+A node utilizes `get_custody_columns` helper to determine which peer(s) it could request from.
+If more candidate peers are found, a node SHOULD randomize it's peer selection to distribute sample query load in the network.
+Nodes MAY use peer scoring to tune this selection (for example, by using weighted selection or by using a cut-off threshold).

+If a node already has a column because of custody, it is not required to send out queries for that column.

+If a node has enough good/honest peers across all columns, and the data is being made available, the above procedure has a high chance of success.

 ## Peer scoring